 - Cannabis is made from the dried leaves and flowering tops of the plant. - At a certain stage in the growth of the plant, before the flowers are mature, they become coated with a sticky resin.
-The resin can be dried to make hash. - Hash oil is also made from the hash by adding high grade alcohol or other digestible oils - Hemp can also be used to make rope, fabric and paper.
+The resin can be dried to make hash. - Hash oil is made when the hash is combined with high grade alcohol or other digestible oils - Hemp can also be used to make rope, fabric and paper.
 When it is grown for this purpose, the amount of THC is too small for someone to use it to get high.

-What Does Cannabis Look Like?
+What does Cannabis look like?